Breathe (The Prodigy song)

-"Breathe" is a song by English band the Prodigy, released in November 1996 as the second single from their third album, The Fat of the Land (1997).
-It became the group's second consecutive number-one in the United Kingdom and also topped the charts in the Czech Republic, Denmark, Finland, Hungary, Ireland, Norway, and Sweden.
-The song features a drum break from the song "Johnny the Fox Meets Jimmy the Weed" of the group Thin Lizzy.
-The whiplashing sword sound effect is a sample of the song "Da Mystery of Chessboxin", by Wu-Tang Clan.
+"Breathe" is a song by English electronic dance music band the Prodigy, released in November 1996 by XL Recordings as the second single from their third album, The Fat of the Land (1997).
+It was written by band members Liam Howlett, Keith Flint and Maxim Reality, featuring a drum break from the song "Johnny the Fox Meets Jimmy the Weed" by Thin Lizzy.
+The whiplashing sword sound effect is a sample of "Da Mystery of Chessboxin" by Wu-Tang Clan.
 As with "Firestarter", Jim Davies played the guitar in the song.

-In 2003, Q Magazine ranked "Breathe" number 321 in their list of the "1001 Best Songs Ever".
+"Breathe" became the group's second consecutive number-one in the United Kingdom and also topped the charts in the Czech Republic, Denmark, Finland, Hungary, Ireland, Norway, and Sweden.
+Its music video was directed by Walter Stern, depicting the band in an abandoned, decrepit apartment building.
+Melody Maker ranked "Breathe" number 29 on their list of the best singles of 1996, and Q magazine featured it on their "1001 Best Songs Ever" in 2003.

 History

-The first ever performance of the song was held at a concert at the Pionir Hall in Belgrade, Republic of Serbia, on 8 December 1995, 11 months prior to its release.
+The first ever performance of the song was held at a concert at the Pionir Hall in Belgrade, Serbia, on 8 December 1995, 11 months prior to its release.
 It was the first major international music act to play in Belgrade since the breakup of Yugoslavia, and came shortly after UN sanctions were partially lifted.
 "Breathe" thus became an iconic song for Serbia's urban youth.